jimmy-liew1/my-notes/content/Azure/azure active directory.md

   - azure
 link:
 ---
-**Azure Active Directory (Azure AD)** is Microsoft’s cloud-based identity and access management (IAM) service.
+**Azure Active Directory (Azure AD)** is Microsoft’s cloud-based [[identity and access management|identity and access management]] (IAM) service.
 It serves as the backbone for authentication and authorization in the Microsoft cloud ecosystem.
 It helps employees sign in and access resources such as:
 - **External resources** like Microsoft 365, the Azure portal, and thousands of other SaaS applications (e.g., Salesforce, Dropbox).
 - **Internal resources** like apps on your corporate network and intranet, along with any cloud apps developed by your own organization.